 Sorted 3 is a combination of a to-do & calendar app that is available for your iPad, iPhone, Apple Watch and Mac by StaySorted Limited.
 The Pro version costs $14.99 for your iPhone, Apple Watch & iPad versions and $24.99 for your Mac.
 Both are one-time and separate purchases.
 The app dropped its subscription model at the beginning of 2021.
 It also has a freemium version with limited functions, but this review focuses on the Pro version for the iPad.

 Creating new to-dos

-In your Inbox or Schedule lists, you can create a new to-do (plus icon on the bottom right corner).
+In your Inbox or Schedule lists, you can create a new to-do.
 In Sorted 3, you can either create a New Task or New Event.
 For a new task, you can:

 - Choose a list to add it to